-Noodle Kugel: The Sweet & Creamy Casserole
+Noodle Kugel: The Sweet and Creamy Casserole

 If someone asks you to make the kugel this year, remember to ask for clarification!
 This traditional Jewish dish can be more than a little tricky to define.
 The term “kugel” is actually assigned to a number of different casseroles, which can be noodle or potato based, sweet or savory.